FTM Tech Partners. Ferst to Market.

 actually do?

-When you work with us, the work is tied to an outcome.
-We start with a structured Integration Assessment, a 30-to-45-day engagement at a fixed fee across a sample of the businesses.
-At the end you will know where standardizing pays off, where to leave things alone, and whether there is enough on the table to keep going.
-Most of the time there is.
-When there is, we build the operating system that turns those findings into how the company actually runs.
-We scope it to fit: fixed fee, milestones, a monthly retainer, or some blend.
-The shape follows the work, and the work always has an edge to it.
+It starts with one step.
+A structured Growth Assessment, 30 to 45 days at a fixed fee.
+At the end you know where standardizing pays off, where to leave things alone, and whether there's enough on the table to keep going.
+Usually there is.
+From there we build the operating system that turns those findings into how the company runs.

 Joseph V. Ferst Sr.